cksystemsteaching/selfie/README.md

 There are a number of important concepts here.
 There are *procedure definitions* such as `int double(int n) { ... }` introducing a procedure called `double` with a formal parameter `n` of type `int` and a so-called *return type* `int` to the left of `double` which specifies the type of values the procedure returns.
 The code of the procedure is in between curly braces and is called *procedure body*.
 Similarly, there is a procedure definition for `main` as well.
 And there are *procedure calls* such as `double(42)` in the `main` procedure invoking the procedure `double` on an *actual parameter* `42`.

-> Procedures are defined once but may be called many times
+> Procedures are defined exactly once but may be used in procedure calls many times

-Importantly, there can only be one procedure definition per procedure (name) but as many procedure calls of the same procedure as you like.
+Procedure definitions must be uniquely identified, say, by name, as in C\*, but can then be used in procedure calls as many times as you like from anywhere in the code.
 Makes sense?
 Okay, then let us try to change the definition or in fact implementation of `double`:

 ```c
 int double(int n) {